 These developments must be resisted, but it is clear that the principal ‘left-of-centre’ opposition has no interest in doing so.
 On the contrary the contenders for the Labour Party leadership are engaged in a frantic, embarrassing and intellectually vacuous attempt to grovel at the feet of ‘business’ and the rightwing press rather than fight for the people they should be fighting for.

-Whatever truth there may once have been in such an assertion, the current leadership debate makes it clear that it no longer has any, and the dire quality of the contenders now jostling for power is the reflection of a dying and clueless party dominated by careerist politicians that is now prepared to trade its better traditions for a few Tory marginals.
+Whatever truth there may once have been in such an assertion, the dire quality of the contenders now jostling for power is the reflection of a dying and clueless party dominated by careerist politicians that is now prepared to trade its better traditions for a few Tory marginals.